Nordgaren/Erd-Tools-CPP/README.md

 # WARNING
 Backup your saves before using this tool, and restore the backups before going online.

+# Permissions
+Feel free to use this in your mod.
+Just link people here so they can get help if the DLL is failing them.

 ## How To Use
 install [Elden Ring Mod Loader](https://www.nexusmods.com/eldenring/mods/117) and put this mod and ini file in the mods folder for mod loader.
 Adjust the ini to your liking an launch the game.
 You must re-launch the game to change the settings.